aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 ```

 - UUID          ->  UUID generated for this model during compile time.
-- MODEL ID      ->  Neuron runtime identifier for this model.
+- MODEL ID      ->  Neuron Runtime identifier for this model.
 - MODEL STATUS  ->  READY   = The model is loaded on to the NeuronDevice and active on the NeuronCore.
 (Inference can be done only on models with READY state)
                     STANDBY = The model is loaded on to the NeuronDevice but another model is currently active on the NeuronCore.
 (A model switch is needed to start inference)

 # View Resource Usage
-Each model loaded consumes different amount of memory (host and device), NeuronCore and CPU usage.
+Each model loaded consumes a different amount of memory (host and device), NeuronCore and CPU usage.
 The `neuron-top` command can be used to view the memory and NeuronCore usage.

 ```